Case Study: Smart Access & Workforce Control

 Today’s reality

-• Automated check-ins reduce errors and improve discipline
+• Automated check-ins reduce errors

 Client security & operations team